rodrimati1992/tstr_crates/readme.md

 # Cargo features

 - `"use_syn"`:
-Changes how literal passed to the macros of this crate are parsed to use the `syn` crate.
+Changes how literals passed to the macros of this crate are parsed to use the `syn` crate.
 Use this if there is some literal that could not be parsed but is a valid str/integer literal.